jenniening/deltaVinaXGB/README.md

 If you want to get deltaVinaRF scores as well, add --runrf. <br>

 Note:
 1) Linux is the recommended system for our package.
 Our package also supports Mac OSX.
-To solve error in installing xgboost==0.80 using our requirements file, directly install it using pip install xgboost.
 2) Ligand structure should includes both atom and bond information, such as mol2 and sdf.
 Be careful when using mol2 file as input format, some atom types are not recognized in RDKit (O.co2 for O in C-PO32- group).
 3) Using different version of RDKit, the ligand stability features can be slightly different.
 4) Abbrevations: RW --> receptor water; BW --> bridging water